AxonFramework/extension-cdi/README.md

 For more details on these objects and the Axon Framework, please consult the [Axon Framework Reference Guide](https://docs.axonframework.org).

 ### Aggregates
-You can define aggregate roots by placing a simple annotation `org.axonframework.cdi.stereotype.Aggregate` on your class.
+You can define aggregate roots by placing a simple annotation `org.axonframework.extensions.cdi.stereotype.Aggregate` on your class.
 It will be automatically collected by the CDI container and registered.

 ### Event Handlers and Query Handlers
 Event handlers and query handlers must be CDI beans.
 They will be automatically registered with Axon for you.